+Often, it is necessary to cover trees for frost protection.
 Several users report covering their fruit trees with the Planket Frost Protection Plant Cover.
 It measures 10 by 12 foot, which means that it can even cover apple trees, for example.
 However, it also includes 10 built-in metal grommets, so you can secure it to the ground if you want to use it for rows of vegetables.

 Users like that this cover comes with a bag for storage and that it folds back into this bag easily.
 They also like the included stakes you can use to secure it to the ground when it’s windy outside.
 Finally, these covers reportedly last for years.